 Posting them on Facebook is the easiest way.

 Heritage Park Village

 There is no smoking in Heritage Park Village.
-Alcohol, firearms, pets and bicycles are not allowed on the grounds.
+Alcohol, firearms and bicycles are not allowed on the grounds.

 Please do not climb on statues, vehicles or in trees, leap from porches and stages or relocate chairs or benches.